ICDSystems/ICD.Connect.Conferencing/ICD.Connect.Conferencing.ZoomMiddleware/README.md

 The Zoom Middleware Service will log any warnings or errors to **C:\ProgramData\ICD Systems\Logs**

 **Zoom will reject all connections unless an account has been signed in.**

+A TCP console is hosted at the middleware listen port + 1 (defaults to 2246)